 The first thing to say is that the term “Planning Poker®” is a registered trademark of Mountain Goat Software, the Mike Cohn company.
-This is why this agile planning practice could be sometimes names differently: scrum poker, agile poker, etc. This article presents a list of open source planning poker tools and plugins that are also directly available as online tools.
+This is why this agile planning practice could be sometimes names differently: scrum poker, agile poker, etc. This article presents a list of free and open source planning poker tools and plugins that are also directly available as online tools.

 Some software development teams try to adopt Scrum, but they don’t achieve the full benefits of this approach.
 This might be due to the fact that the teams customize Scrum in a way that is inappropriate.
 In this article, Pablo Pecora suggests five aspects of Scrum, like the planning poker, that you cannot skip if you want to get the benefits of Agile.

 In this article, Mitch Lacey discusses the difficulty faced when trying to provide estimates for software development project.
 The beginning of a software project is the time when you are the least certain about the final scope project, but it is also when you are asked to deliver precise estimates.
 Agile tries to move from uncertainty to certainty in as quickly as possible.

 The first step in creating a useful Agile project plan is the ability to estimate reliably.
 Mike Cohn discusses how to do this.
 He explores various approaches to estimating in Scrum including unit-less points and ideal time.
 The class presents four specific techniques for deriving reliable estimates, including how to use the popular Planning Poker® technique and other techniques that dramatically improve a project’s chances of on-time completion.

 Planning Poker is an Agile practice that harnesses the “wisdom of the crowd”.
 The goal of planning poker is not to derive an exact and accurate estimate that would stand all future scrutiny, but rather, to obtain a group estimate in a fast, cost effective and collaborative way.